ArwaAbbas/MakeGNU/README.md

         * prokka_GENOMEID (contains all prokka output files)
         * **all_modified_faa**
         * **all_modified_gff**

+Once the reference database has been built, and you have additional genomes to analyze, these database processing steps do not need to be rerun.

 ### Creating a basic report

     snakemake --configfile test_config.yaml --use-conda all_basic